 Why should I get a Home Inspection done?

-VETS Home Inspection Service will give you a Certified, unbiased, professional and thorough assessment of the overall condition of systems and components of your prospective home purchase based on established NSHI Standards of Practice and Code of Ethics.
+VETS Home Inspection Service will give you a Certified, unbiased, professional and thorough assessment of the overall condition of systems and components of your prospective home purchase based on established NAAHI Standards of Practice and Code of Ethics.
 Vets Home Inspection Service will provide an illustrated Home Inspection Report containing detailed information and assessment of all systems and components inspected.
 This allows you, the home buyer to utilize this information as you proceed through the home buying process.